athoune/Drupal-Strophe/README.txt

 ------------------------------------------------------>8

+For now, you have to use clean url.

 -- USAGE --
 Strophe use sub modules: muc and chat.
 Muc is for Multi User Chatroom, and chat is a one to one discussion.
 With Ejabberd external auth, you don't have any user, so, every rosters are empty.
 For handling user presence, a simple chatroom is used, every user join this room, and you can display it or just use it for connection status.